De Gooi- en Eemlander

-De Gooi- en Eemlander is a regional Dutch daily newspaper distributed in the Gooi region and some nearby towns and villages in Utrecht.
+De Gooi- en Eemlander is a Dutch regional daily newspaper distributed in the Gooi region and some nearby towns and villages in Utrecht.

 History

 19th century: Foundation and first decades under Geradts

 The newspaper started as the Gooisch Nieuwsblad in 1871 by Johan Geradts.
 It was initially printed on a small hand press in an attic in Hilversum.

 In 1900 the already larger press of the newspaper burned down and the printing company of the brothers Klene started to print the newspaper.
 Later in 1900 the aging Johan Geradts sold the newspaper to the Klene printing firm.

 20th century: Steady growth and initial decline under Klene

 From 1901 the newspaper was published twice a week.
 In 1923 the De Gooi- en Eemlander turned daily.
 From 1933 through 1939 Dutch poet Gabriël Smit was editor-in-chief.
 In 1940 De Gooi- en Eemlander had nearly 19,000 subscriptions.

 During World War II the newspaper met the demands of the German occupation.
 This led to the paper being tainted with collaboration, and after liberation, its publication was forbidden.
 After reappearance, the newspaper grew along with the rapid growth of Hilversum in the 1950s and 1960s.

 In 1965 Guus Pikkemaat replaced Jan Temmink as the editor-in-chief.
 Pikkemaat remained the editor well into the 1980s.
 In 1996 Telegraaf Media Groep bought the newspaper.